 Rationale: Access to postsecondary opportunity is not equally distributed across our state and the System has spent the last five years working to increase enrollment and attainment of students from Tier 1 and Tier 2 counties (a proxy for "rural" counties).
 Campus leaders have suggested that the System refresh how it defines and measures geographic disparities in access and, given geographic trends, move away from a definition that is based primarily on county population.
 The System Office therefore proposes to classify counties based on college enrollment rates.
 Statewide data indicate that, among high school graduates from 2016-17, 61.5 percent of students enrolled in some postsecondary education within twelve months of graduating.
 Of North Carolina's 100 counties, 75 had college-enrollment rates that were less than that statewide average.
 The good news is that undergraduate enrollment from these underserved counties has increased 2.3 percent over the past five years, mirroring population growth among residents between the ages of 18 and 44 in those counties (+2.1 percent between 2016 and 2020).
-The state demographer projects that the population of these counties will grow an additional 3.2 percent or more will push the System to increase enrollment and attainment among students from those counties more than population growth alone.
+The state demographer projects that the population of these counties will grow an additional 3.2 percent between 2022 and 2027.
+Therefore, aspiring to increase enrollments from these counties by ~6 percent or more will push the System to increase enrollment and attainment among students from those counties more than population growth alone.